 Exercise helps your heart in several ways.

 - Burns calories.
-This can help you lose extra pounds (kgs) or stay at a healthy weight.
+This can help you lose extra pounds (kilograms) or stay at a healthy weight.
 Being overweight is a major risk factor for heart disease.

 - Lowers blood pressure.
 Doing some type of moderate aerobic exercise, for 30 to 60 minutes on most days of the week, can help lower blood pressure.
 High blood pressure is another major risk factor for heart disease.